farhi/octave-dynamicprops/README.md

 # octave-dynamicprops
-An Octave class similar to the Matlab dynamicprops
+An Octave superclass allowing to add new properties dynamically

-This class allows to add dynamically properties to an object.
+This superclass allows to add dynamically properties to an object.

 Currently, it includes:
 - the ```PropertyAdded``` event (but not supported by Octave 4.2)